discretize/discretize-guides/builds/warrior/banner-warrior/index.md

 code: '[&DQIEGws9MxamAKcAogGpAKwArwCqAAAAfAGcAAAAAAAAAAAAAAAAAAAAAAA=]'
 ---

 The <Specialization text="Banner Warrior" name="warrior"/> is the superior support build for warriors in fractals.
-This build is only meta on MAMA.
 In Pugs however, where CC or might is the limiting factor it can be beneficial to bring <Specialization text="Banner Warrior" name="warrior"/> over <Specialization text="Banner Berserker" name="berserker"/>.

 Besides providing the group with strong unique damage buffs (<Skill id="14405"/>, <Skill id="14407"/> and <Trait id="1482"/>) and having excellent defiance bar damage with the Mace/Mace set, the build also has a relatively high burst damage potential on both small and large hitboxes for a support role.